Adding Recurring Events to Your Notion Calendar for Regular Meetings & Reminders

 Handling Exceptions

-1. Open the calendar page and find the recurring event with the exception you want to handle.
+1. Open the calendar page and locate the recurring event that includes the occurrence you want to change.

-3. Choose whether you want to apply the change to all future events or just the selected occurrence.
+3. Choose whether to apply the change to all future events or only to the selected occurrence.

-4. Make the necessary changes to the event details or recurrence pattern.
+4. Make the necessary adjustments to the event details or recurrence pattern.

-5. Click on the "Done" button to save the changes.
+5. Click on the Done button to complete the process.

 Conclusion

-Adding Recurring events to your Notion calendar is a straightforward process that can greatly enhance your productivity and organization.
-Whether it's for regular meetings, weekly Reminders, or monthly appointments, Notion's flexibility allows you to manage your schedule with ease.
-By following the steps outlined in this article, you'll be able to set up and manage Recurring events effortlessly, saving you time and effort in the long run.
+Adding recurring events to your Notion calendar is a straightforward process that can greatly enhance your productivity and organization.
+Although Notion’s native support for recurring events is continuously evolving, combining the built-in recurrence options with integrations from automation tools offers a robust solution for managing regular meetings, reminders, and appointments.
+By following the steps outlined in this article, you'll be able to set up and manage recurring events effortlessly, saving you time and ensuring your schedule stays up to date.

 Did this page help you?